edgarcancinoe/T3003B_IntelligentRobotics/README.md

 ---

-### Localisation: Odometry, uncertainty propagation and extended kalman filter corrections
+### Localization: Odometry, uncertainty propagation and extended kalman filter corrections

 Odometry from wheel encoders was fused with landmark detection using an Extended Kalman Filter (EKF) to provide continuous localization and position correction by integrating motion predictions with measurement updates.